 ddl_locking = dmlskips global DDL lock and, if needed, takes relation DML lock.

 ddl_locking = offskips both global DDL lock and relation DML lock.

 Some PGD functions make DDL changes.
-For those functions, DDL locking behavior applies.
-This is noted in the docs for each function.
+For those functions, DDL locking behavior applies, which is noted in the documentation for each function.

 ddl_locking = dml is safe only when you can guarantee that